Orange chat: Breeding

 Breeding habits of the orange chat are not well known, as no major studies have been performed.
 This species moves and breeds opportunistically throughout the year, sometimes three or more times in response to favourable seasons, whilst breeding will not occur in times of drought.
 Eggs are laid from June to April, but mostly from August to November; young are seen August–November and February–May.
 There is little variation across its range.

 The female orange chat will build a small but quite substantial nest in a cup shape, which is located close to the ground in shrubs or herbage, commonly saltbush or samphire.
-The male will defend both the territory and female during the construction of the nest.
+The male will defend both the territory and the female during the construction of the nest.
 Nesting sometimes occurs among pairs of crimson chats but is often solitary or in loose colonies.
 The nest is neat and cup-shaped, constructed of dry grass, plant stalks, hair, rootlets, feathers, wool, hair, and twigs.
 Overall dimensions and average nest size (cm), respectively: external diameter, 8.9 and 8.9; external depth, 6.4 and 5.1; internal diameter, 5.1 and 5.7; internal depth, 2.5 and 3.8.

-Nests are built in samphire or chenopod shrubland, around saltlakes, and occasionally on grass flats or gibber plains.
+Nests are built in samphire or chenopod shrubland, around salt lakes, and occasionally on grass flats or gibber plains.
 Nests are usually in samphire, saltbush or bluebush; also canegrass, lignum, grass tussocks, sedges or among thistles.
-They are usually located on or near the top of a live plant, or near the ground under a nest-plant, sheltered from above, or sometimes on the ground.
+They are usually located on or near the top of a live plant, or near the ground under a nest plant, sheltered from above, or sometimes on the ground.
 During irruptions, the orange chat nests in a wide variety of shrubs, and there are records of it sometimes nesting in citrus trees.
 Depending on prevailing conditions, the female lays 3 or 4 whitish oval eggs, which are smooth, close-grained and coloured with brown, red, black and grey spots, especially at the larger end, reminiscent of honeyeaters' eggs.
 The eggs measure approximately 17 × 14 mm.
 Both parents help incubate the eggs for around 11 days and feed the young birds once they have hatched until they can fly on their own to find food.

 The fledging period is 10 days.
-For a few days after fledging, young remain in the nest territory and crouch unmoving under shrubs; after a few days, they will move off with the parents and join local flocks where the young continue to be fed by parents.
+For a few days after fledging, the young remain in the nest territory and crouch unmoving under shrubs; after a few days, they will move off with the parents and join local flocks where the young continue to be fed by parents.